 Also, while teachers appreciate the time invested in making something, they usually don't have room to keep all the craft projects and Pinterest-type presents they receive.
 And then they feel bad when they can't keep them and the point is not to make them feel guilty for not keeping something they don't have room for.
 As I am personally craft-impaired - this made me irrationally happy.

 Another no-no?
 Home-made treats.
-While some teachers like them, many more stated that they rarely ate the home-made treats because they were dieting or very careful about eating food prepared in kitchens they were unfamiliar with.
+While some teachers like them, many more stated that they rarely ate the home-made treats because they were dieting or were just very careful about eating food prepared in kitchens they were unfamiliar with.
 Totally understandable.
-If you saw a sweet kiddo picking his nose at his desk all year, you might not want to eat the cookies he helped make, either.

 So here's a list of things NOT to get for teachers: